[I finally decided to use the "f word" for emphasis, since nothing else seems to work.]

 Kirk: "Convenience?"

 Spock: Yes, a word we have discontinued due to negative connotation.
-"Convenience" suggested tasks that were increasingly easy to do.
+"Convenience" suggested tasks that are increasingly easy to do.
 For Earth’s humanoids, once the basics of food and shelter were obtained, making tasks as easy as possible became the major pursuit of self-conscious life.
 At the time of our visit today, the humanoids’ desire that tasks be easy has led them to the brink of World War III.

 Kirk: Spock, I'm scanning their media.
 The most powerful of the countries claims to be a "democracy" in which citizens vote for leaders through elections, so that theoretically all humanoids of the country have a voice in its governance.
 An election of their top leader - the “president" - is coming up.
 I see something going on in their media...recent, from last night.